Pros and cons of buying a car with a turbocharger

-At higher mileage, as the cylinder walls and pistons rings wear out, higher intake pressure causes increased pressure inside the engine crankcase.
+At higher mileage, as the cylinder walls and pistons rings wear out, higher combustion chamber pressure results in increased pressure inside the engine crankcase.
 This can result in oil leaks that pop up from many places and are difficult to fix.

-That said, there are turbo engines that can last long.
+That said, there are many turbo engines that can last long.
 Take, for example the turbodiesel in the Mark IV Volkswagen Golf / Jetta (from early 2000's).
 Many of them are going well past the 200K miles mark with good maintenance.
 Read more: how to maintain your engine.

 Are turbo engines good for towing?

 If you plan to use your vehicle for heavy-duty towing, you are better off with a larger V6 or V8 engine.
 A turbocharged engine is more suitable for quick bursts of power when passing or accelerating.
 Towing a heavy trailer, especially when driving on a long uphill road puts a lot of strain on a smaller turbo engine.

 What to look for when buying a used car with a turbo engine?